 Meetings are held Tuesdays at 6 p.m. in Room 101 in our Courtyard area (enter through the side door of building behind boat).
 These meetings are open to anyone wishing to gain information on Adult Children of Alcoholics issues and traits, and the meeting process.
 For more information about this particular meeting group, or the cost of the Red Book, please see the ACA website.
+Contact Deanna Morris (203-512-1594) for questions relating to this group.
 For directions to NBCC, click here.

 Are you ready to stop dieting and start making real changes?
 TOPS can help you reach your weight-loss goals by providing you with the tools, information, support, and accountability you need to be successful.
 After all, this has been a winning formula for TOPS members just like you over the last 60-some years.
 TOPS does not sell foods, endorse products, or push a one-size fits all meal plan.
 We encourage you to choose foods you enjoy, in moderation, on the TOPS meal plan.
 The flexible guidelines help you control calories while eating real food that you make at home or order in a restaurant.